segmentio/segment-docs/src/privacy/consent-in-segment-connections.md

 ## Consent object

-Segment requires every event from all of your sources to include the end-user consent preferences, captured by your CMP or your application logic, in the form of the **consent object**.
+Segment requires every event from all of your sources to include the end user consent preferences, captured by your CMP or your application logic, in the form of the **consent object**.
 The consent object is a JSON object with the following format:

 ```json
 {